Devil May Cry 4: Special Edition: Gameplay

 The movesets of Vergil, Trish and Lady were inspired by DmC: Devil May Cry and other fighting games.
 Bonus costumes for Trish and Lady were included in the first-print run of the physical version and as a pre-order bonus for the downloadable versions.
 The game includes bonus costumes and EX-colors for Nero, Dante, Vergil, Lady and Trish.
 The game also includes Legendary Dark Knight mode, an additional difficulty mode featuring a vastly increased enemy count and a Turbo setting that increases game speed by twenty percent, both of these extras were previously exclusive to the PC version of the original release.
 The in-game economy was re-tuned for quicker acquisition of Red Orbs and Proud Souls, both of which are used for leveling up skills and purchasing items.
 The remaster also has uncompressed textures and improved visual effects.
-A new Japanese language voice track has also been added to the Special Edition.
+A new Japanese language voice track has also been added to the Special Edition in the Japanese release.

 Lady's gameplay is a continuation of her debut appearance in Devil May Cry 3; she also has a long-ranged grappling mechanic similar to that of Nero.
 Lady's combat-style heavily relies on firearms such as a shotgun, handguns and her signature Kalina Ann.
 Lady has a charging weapon mechanic known as Bullet Gauges, allowing her to quickly charge her weapons’ bullets, granting her powerful firearm attacks up to three levels.
 Lady can also use double jump and uses a power-up aura for her "Devil Trigger".
 Much like her playable appearance in Devil May Cry 2, Trish's gameplay remains similar to that of Dante.
 Trish also retains her flight from the second game while accessing "Devil Trigger".
 Trish relies on electrokinetic spells such as those in (Ultimate) Marvel vs. Capcom 3: Fate of Two Worlds, and controlling Round Trip movement with the Sword of Sparda for a limited time.

 In Special Edition, the player plays all of the game's missions as Vergil, who retains most of his moves from the Special Edition of Devil May Cry 3 but also has elements from DmC: Devil May Cry.
 His moves are fully upgradable, and a feature was added for his choice of stylized fighting, which is known as the "Concentration" mechanic.
 The Concentration mechanic is indicated by a blue gauge in the upper left corner of the screen.
 It has three levels which allow him to make a more powerful attack at higher levels.
 To increase the gauge, Vergil can attack enemies and dodge their attacks.
 However, if Vergil is hit by an enemy, runs or misses an attack, the Concentration gauge depletes.